 There are actually three thermometers, here - a normal body one, a pacifier thermometer that's perfect if you child uses one to suck on, and a penguin-shaped final option for reading bathwater before you put your baby in for a wash.
 That's a great kit for any parent, in short.

 Braun No Touch Plus

-The gold standard, in some ways, when it comes to temperature reading right now, is the ability to do so without touching the person in question, just in case infection is possible.
+The gold standard, in some ways, is the ability to do so without touching the person in question, just in case infection is possible.
 Braun's No Touch Plus lets you do that with ease, taking a reading from close up to someone's forehead but requiring no actual contact.

 The reality is that when you search for digital thermometers most of the results you'll find won't have a well-known brand name attached, and will be cheaper as a result (although right now that's not even guaranteed).
 The reality is that if these are all you can find, they might not be a bad buy so long as you're not being price-gouged too badly while you do it.